ACTIVITY BREAKS - 10 OF THE BEST

 Castlelyons, Fermoy, Co Cork

-Lovely Ballyvolane, this gracious place in beautiful gardens and woodland sets the benchmark for the genuine rural Irish experience, and is our Country House of the Year in ‘the Guide’.
-Now run by experienced hotelier Justin Green and his wife Jenny - with Dad, Jeremy Green, still very much in control of his favourite areas, the gardens and arboretum - Ballyvolane is a dream for guests seeking a restful chill-out.
+Lovely Ballyvolane, this gracious place in beautiful gardens and woodland sets the benchmark for the genuine rural Irish experience.
+Run by experienced hotelier Justin Green and his wife Jenny - with Dad, Jeremy Green, still very much in control of his favourite areas, the gardens and arboretum - Ballyvolane is a dream for guests seeking a restful chill-out.
 But it also offers a range of special courses, notably a Fly Fishing School where, with the experienced and talented fishing guide, Norman Gillett, you can learn the craft of fly fishing for salmon on the renowned river Blackwater.
 From May to August courses are offered for up to 4 participants, with an emphasis on practical fishing, all techniques covered, and tackle provided.
 Other courses offered include a Gardening Seminar with expert Brian Cross (includes stunning garden visits) and a Wellness Weekend, with yoga and meditation.
 Simply magic.

 near Castlegregory, Co Kerry